sm467d/GameOfLifeMVC/README.md

 A live cell with more than 3 or less than 2 neighbors dies

-	The game typically starts with a “seed” or initial pattern, which gives way to a myriad of possibilities.
-For this assignment, we were given one to implement (the glider) but came up with another 4 we could successfully incorporate.
+	The game typically starts with a “seed” or initial pattern, which gives way to a multitude of possibilities.